Learn how to call the Current Weather Data API.

 ) and latitude (lat

-) of the location. - The
+) of the location.weather

-array includes:id
+array includes:

 : Weather condition identifier.
 For more information, see the Weather condition codes.main